 4Cook at a low simmer, covered with a lid, for 1 hour and 15 minutes.

-6Ladle the stock through a fine mesh strainer and transfer it to one-quart jars.
+5Ladle the stock through a fine mesh strainer and transfer it to one-quart jars.
 Use immediately or save for later.
-Note that this broth might taste light at first, I find it tastes better after cooling in the fridge a bit.
-Another option is to continue simmering the broth to further reduce the flavor.
+Note that this broth may taste light at first but tastes better after cooling in the fridge.
+Another option is to continue simmering the broth to reduce the flavor further.

 Adam and Joanne's Tips

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+- The nutrition facts provided below are estimates.
 It was difficult to estimate actual numbers for this recipe, but we have done our best.